SchokiCoder/book_modern_c/src/24_optional.md

 ## Advanced scope rules

-So far i have just mentioned that a variable from a function cannot be used in another function but there is a lot more to scope rules.
+So far i have just mentioned that a variable from within a function cannot be used in another function but there is a lot more to the scope rules.
-Normally when a variable reaches the end of it's scope, it stops existing.
+Normally when a variable reaches the end of it's scope, it stops existing and it's content is discarded.

 ```c
 {{ #include ../code/24/static.c }}